colouryen/2DSARSA/README.md

 </p>

-## Motivation
+## Motivation and Contributions

-In Traffic Signal Control (TSC), existing work has focused on off-policy learning (Q-learning) with neural networks.
-There is insufficient study on the comparison between deep on-policy (DSARSA) and deep off-policy (DQN) in the context of TSC.
-This work is a first step towards addressing this gap for TSC researchers.
-Our preliminary work have shown that DQN and 3DQN perform unstably in a complex environment when the action space is extremely large.
-To address this issue, we propose the deep dueling on-policy learning algorithm, which is a new algorithm leveraging visualized inputs capturing flow dynamics, power metric based reward function, and several DRL related techniques.
-The proposed algorithm achieves a better learning performance in a large action space compared to well-known DRL algorithms
+In Traffic Signal Control (TSC), there has been a number of research efforts to apply ML techniques in general and Reinforcement Learning (RL) in particular, to optimize TSC.
+However, there is insufficient study on the comparison between deep on-policy (DSARSA) and deep off-policy (DQN) in the context of TSC.
+This work takes the first step in addressing the important gap in the learning performance in these two fundamental approaches for TSC researchers.
+Our preliminary work have shown that DQN and 3DQN perform unstably in a complex environment when the state and action space are extremely large.
+To address this issue, overall, this work makes three significant contributions on the important and challenging topic of applying RL in TSC, namely, 1) a first comparison of two fundamental deep reinforcement learning approaches namely, on-policy learning and off-policy learning, 2) a novel way of representing the state of the environment using traffic flow maps, and 3) an intuitive yet novel rewards function using the power metric that co-optimizes the network throughput and the end-to-end delay.
+We elaborate on these in the following paragraphs.

 ## The Proposed DRL Agent